Got 2 Days in Venice? Here’s what to see do and eat!

 Early the next morning we take a tour of St. Mark’s Basilica and the Doge’s Palace.

 The history and beauty in these places bring the past alive.

 We are not allowed to take pictures inside, but here a few views from the balcony’s where we can take pictures.

 A Doge is the equivalent to a king in Venetian history.
 Before Italy was unified into a country in 1861, each area had it’s own government.
 Venice was ruled by the Doge and the palace was the economic and political center of the land.

 I get the feeling from our tour guide that many Venetians would still prefer to be in their own country.

 After our tours we hunt down a local, non-touristy place for lunch that we find in the guidebook.
 Check out the spread!

-We walk around more (a theme that continues through the trip…) and see a traditional Venetian singer joining some tourists on their Gondola ride.
+We walk around more and see a traditional Venetian singer joining some tourists on their Gondola ride.
 The Gondelier’s themselves actually don’t sing and you have to pay extra and arrange for a singer ahead of time.
 So it was a special treat to hear those traditional sounds coming through the canal.

 We do find some fun and original dishes….

 And the “Spritz!”
 It’s a little too sweet for our tastes, but we are glad we try it!